JayRay5/cyprus-fish-classifier/README.md

 ```

 Note there is one API_SECRET_TOKEN that is a secret stored in the Hugging Face Space and in the ACI to check if the user has the right to request the API.
-There is also a HF_TOKEN stored as github secrets to allow the repo to push the gradio interface on the HF space.
+There is also a HF_TOKEN stored as github secrets to allow the repo to push the gradio interface on the HF space during CD/CD pipeline.

 ## 🛠️ Data Preparation, 🧠 Model Training & 💻 Application